Mishidev-2/Programming-Paradigm_LE_1/README.md

 ---------------------------------------------------------------------------------------------------------------

+How to run the game
+> Open it up, wait for everything to load and run the MainFile

 About the game:

 This has a complete story mode - pretty long, so for quicker progression - set this: